Depression as a Response to the World

 The world loves to divide feelings and thoughts into ‘good’ and ‘bad’.
 But feelings and emotions really aren’t good or bad in the moral sense.
 When we call them ‘good’ or ‘bad’ we tend to mean pleasant or unpleasant, comfortable or uncomfortable.
 Most importantly, feelings and emotions are useful information; information designed to tell us something about how we are relating to the world and ourselves, and how others are affecting us.
+Key in this equation are the circumstances in which we are living whilst depressed, as often depression is our response to social, economic and relationship conditions which we find stifling, empty, meaningless or perceive to be beyond our influence or control.
+And so we turn our energy inward, against ourselves instead of outward against the world to which we hold our silent objection.

 Depression as ‘pressing down’ your emotions